11 Best Practices to Improve Your E-Commerce Security

 Data is valuable, but it’s important to resist the urge to store unnecessary information.
 As a rule of thumb, you should never store more customer information than you actually need for business purposes.

-This is important from a security standpoint but also for the growing number of privacy regulations popping up everywhere.
+This is important from a security standpoint but also for the growing number of privacy regulations popping up everywhere, emphasizing the need to stay compliant with evolving data privacy laws.

 You must be careful about what data you’re saving, where you’re storing it, and what you ultimately do with it.
 Regulations like the European Union’s GDPR carry stiff penalties for violations.